-Negotiating directly with the seller or a selling agent does not allow you the advantage of having someone in your corner who has the knowledge and experience gained from closing successful negotiations.
+Negotiating directly with the seller, or a selling agent, does not allow you the advantage of having someone in your corner with the knowledge and experience gained from closing successful negotiations.

 Are You Ready to Buy a Home?